There is dew for the flow'ret

 It's all the world to you.

-We are busy working to bring Thomas Hood's "There is Dew for the Flow'ret" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Thomas Hood's "There is Dew for the Flow'ret" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "There is Dew for the Flow'ret" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.